sveltejs/language-tools/README.md

 ## Packages

-This repo uses [`pnpm workspaces`](https://pnpm.io/workspaces/), which TLDR means if you want to run a commands in each project then you can either `cd` to that directory and run the command, or use `pnpm -r [command]`.
+This repo uses [`pnpm workspaces`](https://pnpm.io/workspaces/), which TLDR means if you want to run a command in each project then you can either `cd` to that directory and run the command, or use `pnpm -r [command]`.

 For example `pnpm -r test`.